Assisted by Judy A. Teaford and others

 Some links on these pages are to author pages and related materials outside AppLit.
 Links for many of the people who created these picture books are also given in Background Resources on One Author, Illustrator, Storyteller, Dramatist, or Filmmaker.

 The term folktale is used very broadly on these pages to include many kinds of folklore retellings or adaptations in books, recordings, dramas, and films, including folk narratives from songs and ballads.
 Some Cherokee tales listed in AppLit are retellings from outside southern Appalachia, usually by descendants of Eastern Cherokees.
 For other folktales and songs, it is our intention to list those that came from southern Appalachia, whether the authors and illustrators are natives or residents of Appalachia or not.
 A few exceptions are noted, but folk narratives that come from other particular cultures or regions are generally not listed here, although many parallel tales and other stories by some Appalachian authors and storytellers are listed on other AppLit pages (including Some Folktales from Outside Appalachia).
+A few of the books listed here are not Appalachian folktales but original fairy tales by Appalachian authors or illustrators.

 Realistic Appalachian Picture Books, concept books, and fantasy picture books that are not folktale retellings are in a separate bibliography.
 Many of the picture books in these folktale bibliographies are not "true picture books," with fully interdependent text and art, but illustrated stories from folklore.
 As the publication of graphic novels has grown in the twenty-first century, they may be listed with picture books as well as fiction.
 A few of the books listed below have several tales or chapters with frequent illustrations, but these and other books with multiple tales are also listed in AppLit's bibliographies of folktale collections (see links at top of this page).